December 15, 2025

 Things seem bad right now.
 The Trump Administration is in denial about climate change and the very topic of climate change has become terribly polarized.
 Progressives want to end fossil fuel use but demand that we replace it with renewables, which clearly aren't up to the job.
 Conservatives are rightly worried about rising energy prices and energy reliability and love nuclear but they've shown little concern about addressing climate.
 While thsese differences cause political dysfunction, there is considerable bipartisan agreement about the need to accelerate advanced nuclear.
 Somehow, between climate doom and climate denial, both sides for vastly different reasons, agree on the importance of accelerating next-generation nuclear.

-This bipartisan support is not new It started with the Obama Administration, which set the stage to support nuclear innovation.
+Gov newsom at diablo canyonThis bipartisan support is not new It started with the Obama Administration, which set the stage to support nuclear innovation.
 Thereafter, the first Trump Administration signed several pieces of legislation passed by the Congress aimed at accelerating the commercialization of next-generation nuclear.
 Then, in the lead-up to the IRA, President Biden signed the Infrastructure Investment & Jobs Act, which set up the Civil Nuclear Credit Program, with funding to help prevent the premature closure of nuclear power plants.
+Governor Newsom used these funds to help save Diablo Canyon.
 The IRA provided further support for nuclear by levelling the playing field and allowing nuclear power to qualify for the same clean energy tax benefits that wind and solar could.
-Biden also signed the Advance Act, which again sought to accelerate the commercialization of nuclear with a series of reforms of the Nuclear Regulatory Commission.
+Biden also signed the ADVANCE Act, which accelerates the commercialization of nuclear with a series of reforms of the Nuclear Regulatory Commission, its mission and its process.

 In each instance, Congress supported efforts to accelerate the commercialization of next-generation with huge bipartisan majorities, and often just a few nay votes.
 This shows just how much attitudes have changed around nuclear energy, which has one of the lowest carbon intensities—so is a top solution to climate change—while at the same time, providing energy security, job creation and national security.
 At the moment, although the Trump Administration has shown no interest in supporting climate goals, the DOE recently re-issued a $900 million funding solicitation left over from the Biden era for advanced nuclear.
 Nuclear energy is the middle ground we need to solve climate.